CrypticSignal/AV-converter/README.md

 AAC - fdkaac 1.0.0 (https://github.com/nu774/fdkaac) which uses libfdk-aac 4.0.0. fdkaac is a command line encoder frontend for fdk-aac (https://github.com/mstorsjo/fdk-aac).

-Opus - libopus 1.3.1 (the latest version of Opus). http://opus-codec.org/
+Opus - libopus 1.3.1 (the latest version of the Opus encoder). https://github.com/xiph/opus

-Vorbis - Xiph.Org libVorbis 20180316
+Vorbis - libvorbis 1.3.6 (the latest version of the Vorbis encoder). https://github.com/xiph/vorbis

 You can also convert to WAV, FLAC, ALAC, DTS, AC3 or MKV.